Subresultants of Several Univariate Polynomials in Newton Basis: Problem Statement

-The $\delta$-th subresultant provides a practical tool for tackling with the problems of parametric gcds and parametric multiplicities because of the inherent connection it has with the incremental gcds of several univariate polynomials\cite{hong2021subresultant}.
+The $\delta$th subresultant polynomial provides a practical tool for tackling the problems of parametric gcds and parametric multiplicities because of the inherent connection it has with the incremental gcds of several univariate polynomials. \begin{definition}[\citet{hong2021subresultant}] Given $F\subseteq\mathbb{F}[x]$, let where $\gcd (F_0):=F_0$.
+Then $\operatorname*{icdeg}(F):=(\theta_1,\ldots,\theta_t)$ is called the incremental cofactor degree of $F$. \end{definition}